mgcrea/benchmark-kaizoumark/_posts/2013-02-16-different-ways-of-arranging.md

         width: 20%;
     }

-Note: as in the previsous technique, we need to make sure that all the items can fit on one line.
+Note: as in the previous technique, we need to make sure that all the items can fit on one line.

+Let's look at the resulting layout:

 <style>
 ul.inline.even > li {